Nova Scotia wine

-Nova Scotia wine is Canadian wine produced in the province of Nova Scotia.
-Nova Scotia's wineries are primarily organized under the Wine Association of Nova Scotia, though not all wineries are members.
-The industry began in the late 1970s with the original Grand Pré Winery in the Annapolis Valley of Nova Scotia.
+Nova Scotia wine is Canadian wine from Nova Scotia.
+Most of its wineries are members of the Wine Association of Nova Scotia.
+The industry began in the late 1970s with the Grand Pré Winery in the Annapolis Valley.

 Location

-The Nova Scotia wine region can be divided into 4 main regions: Annapolis Valley, Gaspereau Valley, South Shore, and the Malagash Peninsula.
-Besides these main regions, grapes intended for wine production are being produced by independent growers across the province, including Cape Breton Island.
+There are four main regions: Annapolis Valley, Gaspereau Valley, South Shore, and the Malagash Peninsula.
+Grapes for wine are also grown elsewhere, including Cape Breton Island.